Location Leakage in Federated Signal Maps: Conclusion

 \section{Conclusion}

-In this paper, we introduced, for the first time, a DLG attack specifically on user location in the context of online federated learning for cellular signal maps.
-We showed that DLG in our setting can reconstruct the average location in each data batch; this is in contrast to state-of-the-art DLG attacks on images or text, which aimed at fully reconstructing the data points.
-We showed that FL-"native" mechanisms (\eg averaging, aggregation across users) already provide some level of protection.
-Furthermore, we built on our key observation and proposed two new algorithms (\algoname and \improalgoname), that users can apply locally to create batches that mislead the DLG attacker, and protect their location privacy, without compromising utility or introducing additional computational cost.
-Ultimately, the success of a DLG attack depends not only on the FedAvg configuration and algorithms, but also on the input data, \ie the characteristics of the user trajectories.
-Throughout the paper, we leveraged insights from both analysis and real-world cellular datasets.
+In this paper, we make three contributions.
+First, we design a lightweight online federated learning framework, specifically for the signal strength prediction {\em problem} in a crowdsourced setting.
+Second, we introduce a {\em privacy attack}, specifically for this framework: an honest-but-curious server employs gradient inversion to infer the location of users participating in the federated signal map framework.
+This DLG attack is specifically designed to reconstruct the average location in each round; this is in contrast to state-of-the-art DLG attacks on images or text, which aim at fully reconstructing all training data points.
+Third, we propose a {\em defense} approach that selects local batches so that the inferred location is far from the true average location, thus misleading the DLG attacker.
+Evaluation results show that our defense mechanisms achieve better privacy-performance trade-off compared to state-of-the-art baselines.
+Ultimately, the success of the attack depends not only on the FL algorithm and defenses used, but also on the characteristics of the underlying user trajectory data.

 {\bf Future Directions.} First, in terms of applications: signal maps prediction is a representative special case of predicting properties of interest based on crowdsourced spatiotemporal data.
 The same methodology to protect location privacy against DLG attacks can be applied to other learning tasks that rely on such crowdsourced measurements.
 Second, in terms of methodology, there are several directions for extension.
-In this paper, we treated DLG attacks across rounds independently from each other.
-However, due to the characteristics of human trajectories, there are more dependencies and opportunities to explore in the design of DLG attacks and defenses; we only briefly touched upon this in the DLG initialization.
-Another direction is further exploiting similarities and differences in users' trajectories, to further optimize aggregation schemes.
-Finally, this paper focused on designing and optimizing local FL-"native" privacy-preserving algorithms that can provide inherent privacy protection; these can be combined with other state-of-the-art but orthogonal defenses, such as DP or SecAgg, for additional cost in utility and/or computation, respectively.
+Due to the characteristics of human trajectories, there are more dependencies and opportunities to explore in the design of DLG attacks and defenses.
+Another direction is exploiting similarities and differences in users' trajectories, to further optimize aggregation schemes.
+Finally, this paper focused on designing and optimizing local FL-"native" privacy-preserving algorithms that can provide inherent privacy protection; these can be combined with other state-of-the-art but orthogonal defenses, such as DP or Gan.